AndreeaVP/GoMikeDesigns/README.md

 * Optimised font and image loading
 * Added relevant metadata and keywords for SEO
 * Improved the website's overall performance and maintainability

+## Technologies and Tools

+- HTML5
+- CSS3
+- JavaScript
+- Git and GitHub
+- Chrome DevTools
+- W3C HTML and CSS Validators
+- WebP image optimisation
+- Responsive design techniques

+  ## What I Learned

+This project helped me understand how performance, accessibility and SEO affect the quality of a website.
+I gained practical experience optimising images and code, fixing HTML and CSS validation errors, using accessibility attributes and testing improvements with browser development tools.